Foot (unit)

-The United States is the only industrialized nation that uses the international foot in preference to the meter in its commercial, engineering, and standards activities.
-The foot is legally recognized in the United Kingdom; road signs must use imperial units (however, distances on road signs are always marked in miles or yards, not feet), while its usage is widespread among the British public as a measurement of height.
-The foot is recognized as an alternative expression of length in Canada officially defined as a unit derived from the meter although both the U.K. and Canada have partially metricated their units of measurement.
+The United States is the only industrialized country that uses the (international) foot in preference to the meter in its commercial, engineering, and standards activities.
+The foot is legally recognized in the United Kingdom; road distance signs must use imperial units (however, distances on road signs are marked in miles or yards, not feet; bridge clearances are given in meters as well as feet and inches), while its usage is widespread among the British public as a measurement of height.
+The foot is recognized as an alternative expression of length in Canada.
+Both the UK and Canada have partially metricated their units of measurement.
 The measurement of altitude in international aviation (the flight level unit) is one of the few areas where the foot is used outside the English-speaking world.